$400 AZ Tax Credit

 About the Program

-How does this tax credit affect the tax credits for private school tuition and public school extra-curricular activities?
+How does this tax credit affect the tax credits for private school tuition, public school extra-curricular activities, and foster care?

-You can receive a dollar-for-dollar tax credit for giving to all three!
-The working poor tax credit is different from the school tax credits.
-Thus, you can donate up to $400 to the working poor, up to $1,000 for private school tuition and $400 for public school extra-curricular activities.
+You can receive a dollar-for-dollar tax credit for giving to all four!
+The working poor tax credit is different from the other tax credits.
+Thus, you can donate up to $800 for the working poor, up to $1,092 (or more in some cases) for private school tuition, $400 for public school extra-curricular activities, and $1,000 for foster care.

 What is the difference between a tax credit and a tax deduction?